Graham Daniels: Managerial roles

-At the age of 29, Daniels took up the role of player-coach at Sudbury Town in the Southern League.
-He became the manager of Histon in the Eastern Counties League in 1994, before returning to manage Cambridge City in 1996, where he remained for three seasons.
+At the age of 30 in July 1992, Daniels took up the role of player-coach at Sudbury Town in the Southern League.
+He became the manager of Histon in the Eastern Counties League in 1995, before returning to manage Cambridge City in 1996, where he remained until December 1998.

 After leaving City, Daniels joined Cambridgeshire FA in 2000 as head youth coach and was involved in helping manage local league teams until 2012.
 He was a member of the Cambridgeshire FA Council between 2013 and 2018.